Posted by Kathy Weidner on Jun 24, 2020

 Take the paperwork and kindly ask the patient to have a seat until you can go over it with them.
 Answer the phone while signing for the UPS delivery.
 Tune out the crying child – assuming there is a parent on hand who is on the job – and smile at your doctor as you finish your phone call and turn to answer the question.
 Oh, and for goodness sake, eat some breakfast next time.
 You’ve got important work to do!

-Comments on CA, Interrupted
+Comments on Chiropractic Assistant, Interrupted